SteveBarnett/Remixing/_thinking/zen/the-art-of-just-sitting.md

 - Another aspect of Hongzhi's practice is that it is objectless not only in terms of letting fo on concentration objects, but also **in the sense of avoiding any specific, limited goals or objectives.**
 - Desiring flashy experience, or anything more or other than "this" is merely worldly vanity and craving.
 - Dogen: "To carry yourself forward and experience myriad things is delusion.
 That myriad things come fort and experience themselves is awakening."

+### Cultivating the empty field

+**Vast and spacious, like sky and water merging during autumn, like snow and moon having the same colour**, this field is without boundary, beyond direction, magnificently one entity without edge or seam.

+### Zazengi: Rules for zazen

+- Protect and maintain the place where you settle your body.
+- Zazen is not thinking of good, not thinking of bad.
+It is not conscious endeavour.
+It is not introspection.

+### Fukanzazengi: Universal recommendations for zazen

+**When you arise from sitting, move slowly and quietly, calmly and deliberately.**